libretro/docs/docs/library/ffmpeg.md

 ### Other controllers

 - Mouse - The FFmpeg core allows Wheel Up and Wheel Down mouse inputs for seeking.
-This is completely separate from the device types in the Controls menu and cannot be manually selected.
+This is always active, completely separate from the device types in the Controls menu and cannot be manually selected.

 ### Controller tables